 The Canadian law protects all its citizens, including children, from abuse and exploitation of sexual nature.
 Sexual offenses under the act include sexual assault with or without a weapon, intensified sexual assault, trafficking persons for sexual purposes, voyeurism, and distribution of intimate images without one’s consent.

-Besides the general sexual offenses act, the law of Canada also protects children in particular from, sexual exploitation, interference of sexual nature, and any form of invitation to intimate touching.
+Besides the general sexual offenses act, Canadian also protects children in particular from, sexual exploitation, interference of sexual nature, and any form of invitation to intimate touching.
 It also prohibits child pornography, and under this act, a person must be 18 years or older to consent to any form of pornographic involvement.
 Persons charged with child pornography get jail sentences ranging from 10 to 14 years.

-The minimum age at which a young person can sell sexual services in Canada is 18 years.
-Purchasing sexual services from persons below this age attracts a maximum sentence of between 10 to 14 years.
+The minimum age at which a young person can sell sexual services in Canada is 18 years old.
+Purchasing sexual services from persons below this age will result in a maximum sentence of between 10 to 14 years.
 It is also a crime to lure a child for purposes of abduction or sexual encounters using the internet.
 Anyone found guilty of the offense can get a maximum penalty of up to 14 years.
 Other sexual crimes against children include exposure of one’s sexual organs to a person below 16 years of age and sex tourism where a child is involved.